-A passionate leader with 15+ years’ success driving the creative production and development of content and formats for science and technology engagement and public outreach for companies, universities, and research institutions with audiences in Europe, Asia, and the US.
+A passionate leader with 20+ years’ experience and success driving and expanding projects in R&D Engagement, including the creative production and development of content and formats for science and technology engagement and public outreach for companies, universities, and research institutions with audiences in Europe, Asia, and the US.

 Making understandable the implications for society — building bridges between participants, institutions, organizations, companies, and stakeholders — considering their aims and values — igniting trans-disciplinary conversation, cooperation, and co-creation that inspire engagement, learning, and knowledge transfer.

 Inspired by my scientific studies in behavioral science to develop new ways to share knowledge via interactive experiences.
 Worked as a project developer in the applied fields of: scientific media production, exhibit design, documentary moving images, immersive experiences, communication theory and practice, workshop design, and in neurobiology of teaching and learning (teacher continuous professional development, kids’ college, parent training, programs for highly gifted and handicapped kids); trained as a behavioral communication coach.
 Scientific publications in the fields of behavioral biology, visualisation, and art, tech and science.
 Studied Behavioral Biology, Cognitive Science, Neurobiology, Psychology, Theory of Religion and Culture, Philosophy.
 Focus: Communications of highly evolved mammals, and interspecies-communication (diploma study biology and several field studies on cetaceans), and evolution of symbol building and ritualization (diploma study comparative religion, interdisciplinary diploma thesis).